graezykev/ts-eslint-standard-js/steps.md

 Run `npx eslint react-code-1.tsx`, you'll get 1 more problem which is defined by you.

-You can define or modify any rule as much as you can to tailor your team's rules here.

 ![alt text](images/image-5.png)

+You can define or modify any rules as much as you can to tailor your team's rules here.

-### config React Hooks ESLint plugin
+### Configure React Hooks ESLint Plugin

 Let's now integrate the best practice rules of React Hooks.

-Edit `react-code-1.tsx`:
+Edit `react-code-1.tsx` to write some React Hooks code.

 ```diff
 -import React from "react";